bixcoin-project/blockcoin/README.md

 Blockcoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.

-Totals coins to be mined = 4b
+Total coins to be mined = 4b
 Rewards = 50
 Permined = 42m